ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `POST /api/2.0/ai/ai/send-with-stream-openai`

-Send with stream open ai
+Stream a chat in OpenAI format

-The same chat round as &#x60;send-with-stream&#x60;, re-encoded as an OpenAI Chat Completions stream of &#x60;chat.completion.chunk&#x60; objects.
-Storage, title generation and tool-call pauses are identical - only the wire shape differs; a tool call ends the stream with &#x60;finish_reason: tool_calls&#x60;.
+The same chat round as &#x60;send-with-stream&#x60;, re-encoded as a server-sent-events stream of OpenAI &#x60;chat.completion.chunk&#x60; objects terminated by a &#x60;[DONE]&#x60; sentinel.
+Thread handling, persistence, title generation and the profile pre-flight are identical, and a tool call ends the stream with &#x60;finish_reason: tool_calls&#x60; instead of a pause event - resume it through the same approve and deny operations.
+Unlike &#x60;send-with-stream&#x60; it does not reject an empty user message and does not enforce the per-kind attachment cap, so validate both before calling.
+Choose this route only for a client that already speaks the OpenAI wire format; &#x60;POST api/2.0/ai/ai/send-with-stream&#x60; is the native one.

 #### Parameters